nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The main function of a security server is to mediate requests in a way that preserves their evidential value.

 The security server is connected to the public Internet from one side and to the information system within the organization's internal network from the other side.
-In a sense, the security server can be seen as a specialized application-level firewall that supports the SOAP protocol; hence, it should be set up in parallel with the organization's firewall, which mediates other protocols.
+In a sense, the security server can be seen as a specialized application-level firewall that supports the SOAP and REST protocols; hence, it should be set up in parallel with the organization's firewall, which mediates other protocols.

 The security server is equipped with the functionality needed to secure the message exchange between a client and a service provider.